gotamer/yarn/README.md

 ### Pre-built Binaries

-__NOTE:__ Please don't use the pre-built binaries until [Issue #250](https://git.mills.io/yarnsocial/yarn/issues/250) is resolved.
-          Please build from source or use the [Docker Images](https://hub.docker.com/jointwt).
-          Thank you. 🙇‍♂️

 As a first point, please try to use one of the pre-built binaries that are available on the [Releases](https://git.mills.io/yarnsocial/yarn/releases) page.